 Click the arrow to learn more.

-I’ve attended an Orientation and want to register for a group class… how do I do that?
+I’ve reviewed the Orientation Webinar and want to register for a group class… how do I do that?

 Ensure that you are making the correct class selection, and contact the office if you have any questions.
 Make your purchase from the online store and start booking your program!
 You’re welcome to send an EMT to email@example.com if you prefer that to credit card payments in the store.